Education • Training • Certification

 Our training certificates are recognized and accepted throughout the state and even nationally.
 Please note: You must have baton training and be a Level 3 Commissioned officer to carry or use a baton per DPS-RSD and Texas Law.
 Click on the menu button ( right side of the this website for more course information)- prices and schedules are posted on the listed corresponding pages.

 We know that anyone can figure out how to lock or unlock a pair of handcuffs but the handcuffing training course is to ensure that officers have been officially taught, certified, and covered during a use of force issue.

 Commonly called O.C. or “Pepper Spray,” Oleoresin Capsicum is a convenient aerosol spray that is used as a non-lethal protection device.

 When used before hands-on defense in the escalation of force, there is less risk of injuries to all parties, and in most cases, the proper use results in ending the attack or resistance without having to go to the next level of force.
 Click on the menu button ( right side of the this website for more course information)- prices and schedules are posted on the listed corresponding pages.

 Yes, if you improperly or unjustifiably spray someone with OC, you can be charged with “assault by chemical.”
 Do it right, take the pepper spray training course and get certified. *Level 2 officers can carry OC. *Don’t worry, you do not have to be pepper sprayed to pass this course.

 Security guard training and licensing in Texas

 Conductive Energy Weapon training is more effective than OC or Batons and will end a physical altercation immediately, unlike the other two products.
 CEWs are safe and dependable in all weather conditions and very effective.

 Level 3 is NOT required to possess or use this device; any guard can carry CEWs (armed or unarmed) – they are NOT classified as deadly weapons.
-You do not have to buy or own a PhaZZer or Taser to take this class; we have demos to use.
+Click on our CEW page button ( right side of website), for more information about this course.